 Hiking The Subway Trail Bottom Up

 The beginning of the hike is flat and can get muddy.
 There are excellent viewpoints of the canyon and down to the river.
-There is a steep descent from these overlooks all the way down to the river.
+After the flat section, the trail steeply descends into the canyon.
+The descent is roughly 1,000 feet, all the way down to the river.

 Hiking shoes (waterproof recommended)